frederico-klein/catkin_ws_handshake_demo/README.md

 Clone recursively with:

     git clone --recursive https://github.com/frederico-klein/catkin_ws_handshake_demo.git

 See https://www.vogella.com/tutorials/GitSubmodules/article.html for a nice little tutorial about submodules.

+Install all the dependencies from the packages with:

+    rosdep install --from-paths src --ignore-src -r -y

+Run catkin_make.

 ## Usage

 make sure to "source devel/setup.bash" from the catkin-workspace

-make separate windows (at least 4)
+open separate terminal shells ( at least 4)

 run the following commands in separate windows: